SilkRose/Pony/src/stories/a-hug-and-a-kiss/a-hug-and-a-kiss.md

 *Is everypony going to mention something about us dating?*

 Pinkie explains, "We're having a hugging contest, to see who can hold a hug the longest.
-Winner gets whatever they want from the loser."
+The winner gets whatever they want from the loser."

 "Oh, okay."

-I stop paying attention to there conversation as I try and enjoy Pinkie's embrace.
+I stop paying attention to their conversation as I try and enjoy Pinkie's embrace.

 I close my eyes and start to think.